mattpap/masters-thesis/sphinx/src/algorithms.rst

 |sympy| supports polynomial factorization over finite fields only in the univariate case, mostly because
 originally factorization over finite fields was needed only as a sub--algorithm of polynomial factoring algorithms over integers.
-In future we may extend support to multivariate as well, implementing (for example) algorithm of [Gathen1983polytime]_.
+In future we may extend support to multivariate case as well, implementing (for example) algorithm of [Gathen1983polytime]_.
 Over finite fields we have a wide variety of algorithms implemented.
 There is Berlekamp's algorithm implemented, which uses linear algebra and is suitable for small finite fields.
 We have also Cantor--Zassenhaus' algorithm, which uses polynomial algebra and is